PMA falls to Ventura in the CIF D6 Championship, 63-28

 Jassi completed 4 of 10 passes for 45 yards.
 He also ran for 64 yards on three carries.

-After the Cougars took a commanding 35-0 lead with 5:25 left in the second quarter, the Warriors got into the scoring column on the third play after the Ventura touchdown on a Williams run-scoring TD.
+After the Cougars took a commanding 35-0 lead with 5:25 left in the second quarter, the Warriors got into the scoring column.

-Williams, as he has done the last two seasons for the Warriors, took control and just ran right up the middle untouched for a 59-yard score which sent the home crowd into a frenzy.
+As he has done the last two seasons for the Warriors, Williams took control and just burst right up the middle untouched for a 59-yard score which sent the home crowd into a frenzy.

 PMA junior kicker Andrew Castaneda kicked the first of his four extra points in the game to trail, 35-7 with 4:01 left in the half.